 8 Films for 8 Days this Reconciliation Week

-It’s National Reconciliation Week, and to celebrate we’ve put together a list of must-watch films from our past Perth Festival programs
+Check out this list of must-watch Australian films from our past Perth Festival programs

 Aboriginal and Torres Strait Islander readers are advised that the following article contains images and names of people who have died.